 Ideal for non-ferrous metals with low melting points, such as zinc and magnesium.
 The process involves submerging a metal injection system into a molten metal bath, allowing for fast cycle times (15–30 cycles per minute).
 This makes it perfect for high-volume, small-to-medium parts like zipper pulls, boîtiers électroniques, or automotive brackets.

 Why Canadian Casters Excel Here: Companies like ZincCast Canada in Ontario use hot chamber machines with real-time quality monitoring.
-Par exemple, they supply zinc alloy components to a major Canadian electronics brand, ensuring each part meets tight tolerance levels (± 0,02 mm) through in-line X-ray inspection.
+Par exemple, they supply zinc alloy components to a major Canadian electronics brand, ensuring each part meets tight tolerance levels (±0,02 mm) through in-line X-ray inspection.

-2. Moulage de la chambre froide
+2. Moulage sous pression en chambre froide

-Used for metals with higher melting points, such as aluminum (the most common material in Canadian die casting) et cuivre.
+Used for metals with higher melting points, such as aluminum (the most common material in Canadian die casting) et du cuivre.
 The molten metal is poured into a separate chamber before injection, making it suitable for larger, heavier parts like engine blocks or transmission cases.

 Industry Data: Aluminum accounts for 75% of all die cast parts produced in Canada, per the Die Casting Association of Canada (DCAC).
-This is because aluminum offers a unique blend of light weight (critical for EVs) et force, with Canadian casters often using high-purity aluminum alloys like A380 for optimal performance.
+This is because aluminum offers a unique blend of light weight (critical for EVs) et la force, with Canadian casters often using high-purity aluminum alloys like A380 for optimal performance.

 While less common than hot or cold chamber methods, semi-solid die casting is growing in Canada.
 Par exemple, a Quebec-based aerospace supplier, AeroCast, uses thixocasting to produce magnesium alloy parts for helicopter frames—these parts are 20% lighter than traditional castings while meeting strict aerospace strength requirements (ASTM B94 standard).